Dharius7/airbnb-clone-project/README.md

 # CI/CD Pipeline
 CI/CD: Continuous Integration and Continuous Deployment.
 It is a method of automating the process of building, testing, and deploying applications to ensure rapid and reliable software delivery.
-a.
-GitHub Actions – Automates workflows for testing and deploying code.
+1. GitHub Actions – Automates workflows for testing and deploying code.
-b.
-Docker – Ensures consistent environments across development, testing, and production.
+2. Docker – Ensures consistent environments across development, testing, and production.